RasmusLC1/RasmusLC1/README.md

 A full-stack web application for uploading, searching, and managing recipes, built with Next.js.
 The app delivers a seamless user experience by integrating secure payment, automated emails, and dynamic routing.

 ### Features
-- 👤 User Accounts with profile pages and order history
+- 👤 **User Accounts** with profile pages and order history
-- 💳 Secure Payment Processing using the Stripe API
+- 💳 **Secure Payment Processing** using the **Stripe API**
-- 📧 Automated Emails for account actions and order details via the Resend API
+- 📧 **Automated Emails** for account actions and order details via the **Resend API**
+- 📂 **Secure File Uploads** via the **EdgeStore API** with validation filters to prevent malicious content
-- 🗄️ Database Integration with Prisma ORM and SQLite for efficient backend storage
+- 🗄️ **Database Integration** with Prisma ORM and SQLite for efficient backend storage
+- 👩‍💻 **HTML Sanitization** to prevent XSS attacks and ensure safe user input when creating their account and adding recipes
-- 🔗 Dynamic URL Routing with randomized product IDs to enhance security
+- 🔗 **Dynamic URL Routing** with randomized product IDs to enhance security
-- 👮‍♀️ Admin Dashboard for managing users, products, and orders
+- 👮‍♀️ **Admin Dashboard** for managing users, products, and orders, handling user feedback, and moderating reported products
-- 🔍 Product search and filtering
+- 🔍 **Product search** and filtering

 ### Technology
 - Language: TypeScript
 - Libraries: React, Next.js,  Node.js
 - Database: SQLite (via Prisma ORM)
-- APIs: Stripe, Resend
+- APIs: Stripe, Resend, EdgeStore

+### Goal
+A full-stack recipe-sharing platform designed to help users upload, search, and manage personalized recipes.
+The app solves the problem of organizing and sharing recipes by providing a secure, user-friendly platform with powerful features for both users and administrators.

 #